 Leaning in on Turns

-While banking your turns may be desirable on a bicycle or airplanes, you don't want to lean inside as you ride circles or bends.
-In order for your horse to balance you easily on bends, you want to keep your own balance as centered as possible.
-Leaning inwards makes this more difficult.
+While banking your turns may be desirable when riding a bicycle, you don't want to lean inside as you ride circles or bends on horseback.
+In order for your horse to balance easily around tight turns, you want to keep your own balance as centered as possible.
+Leaning inward makes this more difficult on the horse.
 A good example is a way many barrel racers take tight turns.
-You'll see they actually keep their weight centered, letting it fall inwards on the turns.
+You'll see they actually keep their weight low and centered in the saddle, allowing the horse to make the bend quickly and efficiently.

 08 of 11